refresh-bio/FaStore/README.md

 FaStore currently provides Makefiles for building on Linux and Mac OSX platforms.
 However it should also be able to be compiled on Windows platform.
-The only one prequisite is the availability of the _zlib_ library in the system.
+The only one prerequisite is the availability of the _zlib_ library in the system.

 ## Compiling